-The Center for Ethnic Studies (CES) is an interdisciplinary program that places historically marginalized groups such as American Indians, African Americans, Latinos/as and Asian Americans at the center of academic inquiry.
-The CES critically examines race and ethnic inequality and power relations in the United States, including institutional racism and white privilege.
+The Center for Ethnic Studies (CES) is an interdisciplinary program that helps you place historically marginalized groups such as American Indians, African Americans, Latinx, and Asian Americans at the center of academic inquiry.
+Critically examine race, ethnic inequality, and power relations in the United States, including institutional racism and white privilege.

 Throughout history, Americans of color have been marginalized, disenfranchised, subordinated, excluded, denied basic civil and human rights, relocated, deported, imprisoned and exterminated.
 At the very core of ethnic studies lies the question: In the context of these historical and institutional realities, what does it really mean to be an U.S. American?